 Start a Phenology Journal!

-- Blank journals and “5-year diary” type journals are available for sale in the Museum Shop.
+- Nature’s Calendar Phenology Journals, designed by Museum Naturalists, are available for sale by print-on-demand at lulu.com.
+These “5-year diary” type journals have one page per day of the year, and are especially handy for looking back at old records.
 You can use any old notebook, as long as you keep it handy and organized.

 - You could make notes each day about the weather, activities of animals and plants, and your own seasonal activities.
 Take especial care to note when plants start growing or blooming, when birds return, and other seasonal events.